Nonlinear Stability of Rotating Hairy Black Holes: Results of the numerical simulations

 where $R_{\rm BH}$ denotes the radius of the BH horizon and $R_{\rm max}$ provides an estimate of the outer radius of the scalar field torus.
 The modulus $|C_m(t)|$ provides a direct measure of the strength of each mode, allowing us to identify the global dominant azimuthal structures and to track their temporal evolution.
 Monitoring these modes over the full time series enables a quantitative characterization of the instabilities and their growth dynamics.

 Figure~\ref{fig:modes} shows the relative amplitude of the azimuthal modes up to $m=4$, rescaled by the initial value of $C_0(t=0)$, for each RHBH configuration.
 In all cases, the dominant contribution corresponds to the $m=0$, which oscillates with two characteristic frequencies after the initial transient: a fast component, previously discussed, ${\tilde \omega}_f \approx 2 \Omega_{\rm BH}$, and a much slower one ${\tilde \omega}_s \approx 10^{-3} \Omega_{\rm BH}$.
 In both cases, the amplitude remains bounded throughout the evolution and close to its initial value.
 The higher-order modes are rapidly excited by the initial perturbation; however, they either remain bounded or decay over time.
 In contrast, for the RHBH68 configuration, all modes with $1 \leq m < 4$ exhibit exponential growth, indicating a breakdown of axisymmetry.
 This behavior is particularly pronounced in the $m=1$ mode, which acts as the primary driver of the instability in the whole system.
-The behavior of this instability is similar to the non-axisymmetric instability (NAI) already observed in numerical simulations of rotating boson stars with purely massive potentials~\cite{NAI}.
-In that case, the non-axisymmetric modes grow exponentially and ultimately disrupt the star.
-Given the similarity in behavior, we conjecture that this instability in the RHBH corresponds to a NAI.
-This interpretation is consistent with the fact that, when the mass of the scalar-field torus dominates over the one of the black hole, the system effectively resembles a rotating boson star.